nus-cs2103/website-base/admin/tp-tasks-fragment.md

 ****Updating the _AboutUs_ page:****

 This page  (in the `/docs` folder) is used for course admin purposes. ==Please follow the format closely== or else our scripts will not be able to give credit for your work.
+Similarly, ==do not split the given `.md` files further into multiple files==, as our grading script will check the given files only.

 * Add your own details.
 * There is no need to mention the tutor/lecturer, but OK to do so too.